Five things to know about how the Conservatives will choose their new leader

 Eligible voters

 The party says 269,469 are eligible to vote in the Conservative leadership.
-As of midday Friday, over 165,000 ballots had been received, which is more than were cast in total during the 2017 leadership race.
+As of Saturday, the party says it accepted a total of 174,849 ballots, which is more than were cast in total during the 2017 leadership race.

 Mail-in ballots